lunarmint/spotipyn/README.md

 **Step 2:** Create a copy of `.env.example` file, rename it to `.env` and fill in all the required variables as specified in the file.

-**Step 3:** Create a copy of `config.default.yml` file, renamed it to `config.yml` and fill in all the required variables as specified in the file.
+**Step 3:** Create a copy of `config.default.yml` file, rename it to `config.yml` and fill in all the required variables as specified in the file.

 **Step 4:** From the terminal, run `pip install -r requirements.txt`.